OpenGammaProject/Gamma-Spectrum-Database/collections/_pages/contact.md

 This site is part of the [Open Gamma Project](https://github.com/Open-Gamma-Project) to provide modern and open-source resources for accessible gamma-spectroscopy.
 Many thanks to all of the people that helped in creating this database and especially for providing all of the spetra data!

-Want to submit a specific radioisotope?
+## Want to submit a spectrum or a new radioisotope?

 Awesome!
-Please open an issue on [Github](https://github.com/Open-Gamma-Project/Gamma-Spectrum-Database) with your spectrum.
+Please open an issue (or pull request) on [Github](https://github.com/Open-Gamma-Project/Gamma-Spectrum-Database) with your spectrum source file (CSV, XML, TKA, ...), the specific duration of the measurement and the detector setup.
+You can also write me an email if you don't want to do it via GitHub for any reason.